Piano For All Review: A Pro Pianist's Take on the Chord-First Approach

 Cons: A Pianist's Concerns

-- Theory Can Be Lacking: While Pianoforall teaches you how to play chords, it doesn't always delve into the why.
+- Theory Can Be Lacking: While Pianoforall teaches you how to play chords, it doesn't always teach the why.
 This can lead to a superficial understanding of music theory, making it harder to analyze and transpose complex pieces.

 - Sheet Reading is a Weak Point: While the course eventually touches on sight-reading, it's not a primary focus.
 If your goal is to play classical music or complex arrangements, you'll likely need the additional resources.

-In summary, Pianoforall is a powerful tool for certain types of learners, but it's not a one-size-fits-all solution.
-It's crucial to weigh the pros and cons based on your individual goals and learning style.
+In summary, Pianoforall is a powerful course for most types of learners, but it's not a one-size-fits-all solution.
+It's important to weigh the pros and cons based on your individual goals and learning style.

 Alternatives to Pianoforall